Darrell Green: Professional career

 Green was named All-Pro in 1986, 1987, 1990, and 1991 and was voted to seven Pro Bowls.
 He is a member of the National Football League 1990s All-Decade Team as well as winning all four NFL Fastest Man competitions he participated in.
-His pre-game rituals included eating and sticking Tootsie Rolls in his sock claiming that the candy helped him run fast.
+His pregame rituals included eating and sticking Tootsie Rolls in his sock claiming that the candy helped him run fast.
 Washington retired his number 28 during halftime of a home game against the Carolina Panthers on October 20, 2024.